pooyaphoenix/RA3G-Agent/README.md

 This project is a **local Retrieval-Augmented Generation (RAG)** system with a built-in **governance agent** that filters sensitive or restricted information.
 It allows you to:
 - Load and manage multiple **local corpora** (datasets)
+- Multi-agent orchestration
+- Shared memory to recall previous queries and reasoning chains
+- Block or approve queries based on governance rules
 - Interact with the system using REST APIs
-- Block or approve queries based on governance rules
 - Easily run locally in Docker or manually with Python

 ---